About this listing

 Cozy bed, guest bath, & plentiful free parking.
 Safe neighborhood.
 Road warriors: near I-65 and I-465.
 15 mins to downtown and Carmel.
 Near Butler U. Features a performance salon for traveling artists + yoga studio for health nuts!
 A peaceful place.

-Please read through entire description carefully to make sure my space and the location will work for your needs.
+Please read through ENTIRE description and house rules carefully to make sure my space and the location will work for your needs.

 ***Upload current photo and profile and complete all ID verification BEFORE inquiring.
 I will not respond to users who have not completed these basic steps.***Please also state nature of your visit and your estimated arrival and departure times.
 If you have no host reviews, I will ask for your last name for a simple background check.
 Thanks!***